 - Used time (theta) to my advantage

-You might find that, over time, you are just no good when it comes to a certain stock or sector and thus you can avoid that stock/sector, etc. As an example, I found out that over a period of time that some of my biggest losing days were Fridays; regardless of the asset.
+You might find that, over time, you are just no good when it comes to trading a certain stock or sector and thus you can avoid that stock/sector.
+As an example, I found out that over a period of time that some of my biggest losing days were Fridays; regardless of the asset.
 As a result, I turned that into a positive by doing two things-not trading on Fridays and doing core research instead.
-Both of these activities increased my equity curve!
+Both of these activities increased my equity curve over time!